HenronenGIT/fullstackopen_2022/part13/README.md

 - How to make queries by using Sequelize ORM library
 - How to create database models with Sequalize
+- What are database transactions
+- Database migrations

+## Blog Model

 ```javascript
 class Blog extends Model { }
 Blog.init({